Quasiparticle Cosmology: Abstract

 \section{Abstract}

-We consider collective dynamics of the universe within a quasiparticle approach where the thermodynamics of a system is governed by the thermal mass of the constituents.
+We consider thermodynamics of the Universe within a quasiparticle approach where the collective dynamics of a system is governed by the thermal mass of the constituents.
 The spacetime dependence of this thermal mass leads to a negative contribution to the pressure and a positive contribution to the energy density, similar to the effect due to dark energy.
-We propose a mechanism based on thermodynamic arguments to quantify this contribution from the zero point energy of the system.
+We propose a mechanism based on thermodynamic arguments to quantify this contribution from the thermal vacuum of the system.
 For a sufficiently large spacetime variation of the thermal mass, the effective pressure can become negative and could mimic a dark energy equation of state.
-We demonstrate an application of the proposed framework on QCD axion.
+We validate our framework using results from renormalizable interacting scalar field theory and demonstrate an application on QCD axion.